 - Locate state unemployment insurance agency.
 You can use State unemployment instructions or the interactive map provided here to locate the state agency, their contact number, office address and the website if you choose to file unemployment online

 - Choose your filing method.
-Most state unemployment offices allow you to file your claims online or through telephone.
-It is advised to file online or by visiting the state agency as telephone method is prone to data entry errors and you do not want to delay claims processing when you file first time.
+Most state unemployment offices allow you to file your claims online or through a telephone.
+It is advised to file online or by visiting the state agency as telephone method is prone to data entry errors and you do not want to delay claims processing when you file the first time.
 You can always use the telephone method to extend unemployment benefits.

 - Prepare to file the paperwork.
 According to an estimate, about 50 percent of eligible people do not apply for unemployment benefits due to complex paperwork process.
-However many states have reduced the complexities as you can see from State of Michigan unemployment data gathering form which is as short as one page.
+However many states have reduced the complexities as you can see from the State of Michigan unemployment data gathering form which is as short as one page.
 Here is a list of things generally needed when you file the paperwork and be aware that some States may require more details

 - Name, social security number and other personal details